Corpo Volontari della Libertà: Winter of 1944-45

 The summer of 1944 marked the apex of the partisan offensive, carried out in the hope of an imminent total defeat of the Axis Powers and in preparation for a general uprising, with the establishment of several partisan republics and free zones deep inside Axis-occupied territory.
 On 13 November 1944, however, General Harold Alexander unexpectedly issued a proclamation requiring to stop all organized operations and to settle on defensive positions in view of the winter.
 On 2 December 1944 the CVL issued a directive for the "dynamic" application of Alexander's message; the Allies' instructions to move some partisan groups and activities from the mountains to the plains were accepted, while the order to suspend the guerrilla activity was not.
-On December 7, 1944, an agreement known as the Rome Protocols was signed in Rome between a delegation of the CVL representing the National Liberation Committee for Northern Italy and the Allies on the structure and functioning of the command, which saw Cadorna as overall commander and Parri and Longo as deputy commanders for operations, with de facto control of most of the combat formations.
+On 7 December 1944, an agreement known as the Rome Protocols was signed in Rome between a delegation of the CVL representing the National Liberation Committee for Northern Italy and the Allies on the structure and functioning of the command, which saw Cadorna as overall commander and Parri and Longo as deputy commanders for operations, with de facto control of most of the combat formations.

-German and fascist repression intensified during the winter, and Parri was arrested by the SS in Milan, while returning from the mission in Rome; after a failed attempt by the partisans to free him, he was released following a negotiation by OSS agent Allen Welsh Dulles with the SS commander Karl Wolff.
-In February 1945 General Cadorna resigned from the general command, in protest at the lack of definition of his authority as commander; his resignation, however, was not accepted and on February 28 Cadorna withdrew it, after which he left for a mission that took him to Switzerland, Lyon and in Allied-controlled Italy with Parri, in order to define together with the Allies the plan for a general insurrection in view of the breakthrough on the Gothic Line.
+German and fascist repression intensified during the winter, and Parri was arrested by the SS in Milan while returning from the mission in Rome; after a failed attempt by the partisans to free him, he was released following a negotiation by OSS agent Allen Welsh Dulles with the SS commander Karl Wolff.
+In February 1945 General Cadorna resigned from the general command, in protest at the lack of definition of his authority as commander; his resignation, however, was not accepted and on 28 February Cadorna withdrew it, after which he left for a mission that took him to Switzerland, Lyon and in Allied-controlled Italy with Parri, in order to define together with the Allies the plan for a general insurrection in view of the breakthrough on the Gothic Line.

 Spring 1945

-In March-April 1945 the partisan formations were unified into military units under the command of the CVL.
-On April 16 the order was issued to move on to the implementation of the pre-established plans and on the 23rd to "intensify the action for the decisive battle".
-The partisans liberated Milan and Genoa on 26 April 1945, Turin on April 28, and Cuneo and Padua on April 29, disarming and capturing thousands of Fascist troops.
+In March–April 1945 the partisan formations were unified into military units under the command of the CVL.
+On 16 April the order was issued to move on to the implementation of the pre-established plans and on the 23rd to "intensify the action for the decisive battle".
+The partisans liberated Milan and Genoa on 26 April 1945, Turin on 28 April, and Cuneo and Padua on 29 April, disarming and capturing thousands of Fascist troops.

 After the end of the hostilities, as agreed with the Allies, by 15 June 1945 the partisan formations of the CVL proceeded to return their weapons, dissolving as an armed organization and devolving all power to the Allied authorities and to the Italian government.

 Postwar

-In 1945 the flag of the CVL was awarded the Gold Medal of Military Valor.
-In 1958 the CVL was officially recognized as part of the Italian armed forces.
+In 1945 the flag of the CVL was awarded the Gold Medal of Military Valour.
+In 1958 the CVL was officially recognized as part of the Italian Armed Forces.